phaserjs/phaser/README.md

 * Added StateManager.getCurrentState to return the currently running State object (thanks Niondir)
 * Removed the console.log redirect from Utils as it was messing with Firefox.
 * Body.acceleration is now much smoother and less eratic at high speeds.
+* Removed ArcadePhysics binding to the QuadTree, so it can now be used independantly of the physics system.

 Bug Fixes: